 How it spread

 Kudzu vine is an aggressive invader, spreading mainly by vegetative means, using its stolons (runners) that root at the nodes and also by rhizomes.
 As many as 30 vines may grow from a single crown or single root.
 It also produces seeds of which few are viable.
 Other means of spread may be by wind, birds and mammals as well as water.

 Kudzu vine was probably introduced into South Africa as an ornamental and for erosion control.
 The earliest record at the Pretoria National Herbarium is of a specimen collected in Mpumalanga at Brookland State Forest in 1985 and has since spread to Schagen valley between Sudwala and Rosehaugh.
 It has been recorded in Limpopo and KwaZulu-Natal.

 Environmental and economic impacts

 Kudzu vine forms dense mats over the ground, debris, shrubs and trees by twining around objects.
 It invades forest margins and gaps, riverbanks and moist areas.
 It smothers desirable plants and causes them to collapse.
 Kudzu vine is a legume, thus can fix nitrogen and enhance the soil fertility.
 This may also affect indigenous species.
-It is very drought tolerant which makes it to be more aggressive.
+It is very drought tolerant which makes it more aggressive.
 In the US kudzu vine has taken over many areas, especially the southern parts of the country, and control amounts to billions of dollars.
-Farmers need to be aware of Kudzu vine as it can be mistaken for soybean when it is still young, and it can be an alternate host for soybean rust.
+Farmers need to be aware of kudzu vine as it can be mistaken for soybean when it is still young, and it can be an alternate host for soybean rust.